What Is Better For Your Body – Walking Or Running?

 Still, I think walking is the best exercise choice for most of us, particularly as we get older.
 Walking may not burn as many calories as running, but it offers the great advantage of being a practical substitute to driving for short trips, since you can do it in street clothes, and you don’t typically arrive in need of a shower.
 Further, it requires no skill or practice.
 Everyone knows how to do it, and the only equipment you need is a good pair of shoes.
 You can walk outdoors or indoors (in shopping malls, for example).
 It is the safest exercise option of all, with the least chance of injury.

 The key to making walking pay off is to do it briskly.
 Aerobic walking cannot be casual or intermittent.
-Keep at it until you can walk about three miles in forty-five minutes.
+Keep at it until you can walk about three miles in forty-five minutes and aim for an exertion level that elevates heart rate, but still allows you to speak full sentences.
 Doing this at least five times a week is one of the best moves you can make for a lifetime of health.

 Today’s Health Topics